 The excitement of the new year can lead to reckless behavior, especially after a tumultuous 12 months.
 You need to create focus, an aim or objective that you can meet within the next 12-month cycle, channeling all the exciting energy into a new task.

 While it is necessary to set goals, you do not want to make them too substantial.
 It is best to set small achievable objectives throughout the year.
 These smaller tasks can culminate in a more significant purchase.
 Still, without limiting expectations or breaking bigger goals into smaller, manageable pieces, you might lose focus, feeling bored or overwhelmed by the process.

 Whatever you set your sights on, make sure it is realistic and attainable, matching your income and budget.
 For example, do not plan on buying a house in cash if you only make minimum wage and have no existing savings; instead, save for a down payment or focus on improving your credit score.
-Financial objectives must be based on reality or you risk falling into debt.
+Financial planning objectives must be based on reality or you risk falling into debt.

 4. Remember to Plan for Fun

 People often wish they could live an entire year only focusing on paying bills and saving money, but that level of discipline and reserve is not a realistic goal for most of the population.
 Everyone needs to have some fun and enjoy spending a little money now and again.
 While future planning and savings are essential, remember that life is about living and enjoying the time you have while you have it.

 Every budget needs to leave room for travel or other allowances, like entertainment or shopping.
 While the majority of your financial planning should not account for wants and luxuries, it is not unsavory for up to 30% of your monthly income to go toward enjoying life.

 5. Look for Other Helpful Advice